 After deploying a plug-in, you may decide to modify the data being collected.
-When older snapshot files are compared with snapshots created with the new version of your plug-in, the data collected will not match.
-The System Comparison utility will identify the mismatch as a difference, which could lead to confusion.
+When older snapshot files are compared with snapshots created with the new version of your plug-in, the data collected does not match.
+The System Comparison utility identifies the mismatch as a difference, which could lead to confusion.

 You can control how a mismatch is handled through use of major and minor version numbers.
-When the major version number of a plug-in differs between snapshots, the System Comparison utility will report that the "Plug-in schemas are incompatible."
-If the minor version numbers differ, the System Comparison utility will identify the status of the new data as being "unknown" in the old snapshot.
+When the major version number of a plug-in differs between snapshots, the System Comparison utility reports that the "Plug-in schemas are incompatible."
+If the minor version numbers differ, the System Comparison utility identifies the status of the new data as being "unknown" in the old snapshot.